benoitryder/simulotter/doc/physics.rst

 Simulated objects
 -----------------

-Objects are physical bodies, either static (e.g. walls) or dynamic (e.g.
-:ref:`robots <robots>`, game elements).
-They are intended to be put in a :class:`Physics` world.
+Objects are elements put in a :class:`Physics` world.
 An object can be in at most one world at a time.
+Usually, objects are physical bodies, either static (e.g. walls) or dynamic (e.g. :ref:`robots <robots>`, game elements).

 All objects derive from the abstract class :class:`Object`.